Tag: grow

 Often smart people act as though they are better than others, just because of their intelligence.
 Paul made the case that wasn’t this way with him.
 He did not shy away from telling what needed to be told (profitable).
 It also tells us that others said many things that were not “profitable” to the Ephesians.
 This was one of Paul’s deep concerns.

 He warned the Ephesian elders to be aware of those that would tear the innocent apart and lead them astray.
-He is telling them to grow up.
+He is telling them to up.
 They will no longer be able to rely on Paul to be the leader, but they are now responsible.
-Paul reminded them of the tears he shed as he spoke the , not just of God’s grace and , but that people will come (who might even be friends) that will try to destroy the faith of the Ephesians.
+Paul reminded them of the tears he shed as he spoke the Truth, not just of God’s grace and kingdom, but that people will come (who might even be friends) that will try to destroy the of the Ephesians.

 He is doing those last minute reminders.
-He believes that this journey to Jerusalem will be the end of his journey, and wants them to both for grief and to wear the mantle of leadership.
+He believes that this journey to Jerusalem will be the of his journey, and wants them to be prepared both for and to wear the mantle of leadership.

 • 1) In his address to the Ephesians, Paul mentions the “…the gospel of God’s grace…” Why is that especially important for Paul as he looks to the end of his journey?